Texas Football Wood Lockers: Complete Program Guide

 Do wood lockers hold up in Texas heat and humidity?

-Yes—quality wood lockers built with sealed plywood construction and high-grade finishes handle Texas conditions well.
+Yes.
+Quality wood lockers built with sealed plywood construction and high-grade finishes handle Texas conditions well.
 The key is proper construction: high-density plywood, sealed joints, quality polyurethane or lacquer finish, and built-in ventilation gaps.
-PlayerStall lockers are designed with these specifications and backed by a five year guarantee.
+Our lockers are designed with these specifications and backed by a five year guarantee.

 How long does a wood locker installation take for a Texas football program?